driskell/log-courier/docs/Configuration.md

 The address the administration listener should listen on in the format `transport:address`.

-Allowed transports are "tcp", "tcp4", "tcp6" and "unix".
+Allowed transports are "tcp", "tcp4", "tcp6" (Windows and *nix) and "unix" (*nix only).
 For the tcp transports the address format is `host:port`.
 For the unix transport the address should specify a filename to use when creating the unix domain socket.
 If no transport name is specified, "tcp" is assumed.

 Examples: